lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 2. Define a serial port in Marlin, to activate the port used by the TFT
 3. Make sure the same BAUDRATE is defined in Marlin and the firmware of your TFT (config.ini)

-In case one of the three points above is not done right, "No printer attached" will be shown at the top of the screen in touchscreen mode.
+In case one of the three points above is not done right, the message **No printer attached** will be shown at the top of the screen in touchscreen mode.
 This is because the TFT can not "see" the mainboard through the serial cable.

 **Do the following to be able to use the Marlin emulation mode of your screen:**